For UC Berkeley Students

 • At least 3 Elective Courses (see list below)

-Courses providing credit for the minor are available year-round.
-Students may enroll during the fall and spring semesters, during summer sessions, or a blend of both.
+Courses providing credit for the minor are primarily offered during the summer, and there are limited course options during the fall and spring semesters.
 Summer Sessions provides students with the option to complete all five courses in a single summer.

 Required Courses